 GLEIF records and monitors the progress of challenges in order to ensure that LEIs follow the relevant standards and maintain data quality, but the LEI issuers remain ultimately responsible for the data they provide.

 You may challenge one LEI data record at a time (you can challenge as many fields as needed within that record).
 Challenging several LEI data records means entering one additional challenge per record.

-- Type the relevant LEI code, or the name of the relevant legal entity, in the field entitled ‘Search LEI Records’ at the upper right hand corner of the GLEIF website.
+- Type the relevant LEI code, or the name of the relevant legal entity, in the field entitled ‘Search in LEI Data Fields’ on this dedicated GLEIF website page: LEI Search 1.0.

 - Hit ‘enter’.

 - Click on the LEI record you are looking for.
 This will open a page including all reference data connected to this LEI.